Brii Rodson Logo

 I have been asked to mention my other kit, i.e. amplifier, speakers and speaker setup.
 I will also add this in my next update.

-Brii Rodson and website © Copyright 2021 - Tesfa Rodway.
+Brii Rodson and website © Copyright 2021 - Brii Limited.
 All rights reserved.